orgrimarr/node-wetransfert/README.md

 If mailSender and receiverMail is equal '', you can upload files without send email.
 Remember do not forget get URL in "end" object.

+With this mode you dont need a wetransfer account

 [End Object](#response-exemple)